Seif-Sallam/KmapSolver/README.md

 * Clone the repository on your PC.
 * Open the solution file as it is already configuired properly to work with any paths.
 * Make sure that you put the 'Thirdparty' folder at the same level as the solution directory
 * Compiling would not be an issue at that time.
+* Make sure to compile at the x32 (x86) architecture since the SFML library is linked for that architecture only.
 * If you have any problems with the SFML library, check out the offical page of SFML: https://www.sfml-dev.org/index.php or contact me at: Seif_Sallam@aucegypt.edu

 ## Demonstration: